UniMelb-Actuarial/ACTL20004-ACTL90021-2024/content/docs/3-excel/m6-excel/index.md

 - Available for all versions of Excel, so it is reliable when sharing spreadsheets.
 - Some drawbacks of `VLOOKUP()`:
-  - Lookup Column Must Be the First Column
+  - The lookup column in the table of origin must be the first column (like an index)
-  - Can be confusing when specifying the return column
+  - This is not to be confused with the column number of what we want to return (the result)
 - `HLOOKUP()` is the horizontal version of `VLOOKUP()`.
 - Check [`this video`](https://support.microsoft.com/en-au/office/video-vlookup-when-and-how-to-use-it-9a86157a-5542-4148-a536-724823014785) to see how it works.